 What feelings are left with you after this?

 Where is the theme?
 Where else do these feelings show up?

 Allow yourself to sit with these questions for a day-or-two, perhaps even a week.

-Reflect on what you learned in 2015.
+Reflect on what you learned this year.
 What felt good.
 What strengths you adopted.
 What wisdom you gained.